TheDeanLab/navigate/docs/source/beginner.rst

     .. warning::
         One should always be careful when moving the stage.

-        If the stage is moved too
-        quickly, the sample and/or microscope may be damaged.
+        If the stage is moved too quickly, the sample and/or microscope may be damaged.

-        We strongly recommend that
-        you implement stage limits in your configuration file.
+        We strongly recommend that you implement stage limits in your configuration file.
         Please refer to the :doc:`configuration settings <user_guide/software_configuration>` for more information.

     .. image:: images/beginner/stage-movement-panel.png
         :alt: Moving the stage in **navigate**.

-* Press the :guilabel:`Stop` button in the acquisition bar to Stop Acquisition
+* Press the :guilabel:`Stop` button in the acquisition bar to stop acquisition.

     .. image:: images/beginner/stop-acquisition.png
         :alt: Stopping the continuous scan mode in **navigate**.